bodywork-ml/bodywork-docs/docs/cli_reference.md

 $ bodywork validate
 ```

+Returns a list of configuration file errors.

 **Options:**

 `--check-files`
-: Check if all `executable_module_path` paths map to files that exist and can be reached by Bodywork, from the root directory where `bodywork.yaml` is located.
+: Check that all paths specified as `executable_module_path` exist and can be reached by Bodywork, from the root directory where `bodywork.yaml` is located.
 This command assumes that `bodywork.yaml` is in the current working directory - if this is not the case, use the `--file` option to specify the path of `bodywork.yaml`.
-Validation errors are printed to stdout.

 ---